aplugeek/stopless/README.md

 # Stopless
-A Stopless Manager For Exit On Idle Mode In Cloud Native
+A Stopless Manager For “EXIT ON IDLE” Mode In Cloud Native

 ## Design:

-TODO
+LOCI: Launch On Connection In

+TODO：design arch

 ## Usage
 ```